kursaha/docs/template/TextToSpeech.md

 - **Time Savings**: Automate the conversion of text to speech, reducing the need for manual audio recording and editing.

 The Text-to-Speech feature in Kursaha provides a versatile and effective way to enhance your messaging strategy.
 By utilizing multiple language options and integrating TTS within WhatsApp using wrapper templates, you can deliver engaging and accessible audio content to a diverse audience, fostering better communication and connection.

-## Creating a Text-to-Speech Template:

-1. Navigate to Templates -> Create New Template -> Text To Speech.

-2. During template creation, ensure you:
-   - Provide a meaningful name.
-   - Input the text message for audio conversion, supporting dynamic placeholders for personalized content and accommodating multiple messages in different languages.
-   - Choose a wrapper ID, currently only supported in WhatsApp.
-For calls with this message, no wrapper ID selection is necessary; direct calling through the channel is available.